 Please submit a fully completed profile sheet for each of your school groups.
 Only once all profile sheets have been submitted will the full ticketing pack be prepared, so it is important you check that all groups are accounted for before arranging to collect your pack.

-In the week 9-13 March, an E-PASS for the Performance groups will be emailed directly to the Cultural Group Coordinator (CGC).
+An E-PASS for the Performance groups will be emailed directly to the Cultural Group Coordinator (CGC).
 This ONE e-pass is to be downloaded as a PDF and forwarded to the relevant TICs for each group.

 DATES and VENUES:

+Friday 9th April 2021, 10am - 5pm at the ASB Polyfest Info Portacom, Manukau Sports Bowl, Clover Park, Auckland.
 Please enter through Te Irirangi Drive entrance towards the Greyhound Lounge and the portacom is on the left hand side.